w8ste/MintConfig/README.md

 - Choose to Dark Blue Theme via the rofi-theme-selector

 # Bar
+Attention: If you complete this step, you will not be able to open application via the taskbar.
+I recommend to set a keybinding for rofi / look at the appendix.
 - Enter "Panel Edit Mode"
 - Move the bar to the top
 - Remove all the Applets